Four Spices for Digestion

 • 1 tsp turmeric powder

 Grind fennel, coriander, and cumin seeds.
 Add turmeric powder and mix well.
 Store in a glass container away from sunlight.
 Keeps fresh 4–6 weeks.
-Buy organic, non-irradiated seeds for best quality.
+Use non-irradiated, organic seeds for best quality.

 How to Use

 Add the spice mix to ghee or olive oil on medium-low heat before cooking vegetables, grains, or proteins.
-If you are travelling, sprinkle some on already cooked food, but make a batch with lightly toasting the seeds first, then grind.
+If you are travelling, sprinkle some on already cooked food, but make a batch with lightly toasting the seeds first, then grind, and store.

 Ayurveda & Lifestyle